-Play 101: What happens in the early childhood years.
-These years are special – if not magical years.
-I count myself very blessed to have shared many families’ early childhood years as co-founder and teacher of Red Gate Preschool, a hands-on, (farm) preschool.
+Play 101 is what I consider happens during in the early childhood years.
+The early childhood years are special – if not magical years.
+I count myself very blessed to have shared those years with many families’ as co-founder and teacher of Red Gate Preschool.
+At the time, Red Gate was unique in that it focused on experiential learning with considerable time spent outdoors.
+The children had lots of learning opportunities supplied organically just from the fact the preschool was located on a farm!

 ——————-“Life must be lived as play“